6 Trends affecting Strategic Human Resource Management in 2018

 5. Overcome Inertia with Design Thinking

-Tony Lawless from Irish Life gave us all a lesson in how to make even the most mundane topic engaging.
-Reviewing and investing in the user experience of the Irish Life product line has resulted in massive increases in employee participation.
+Successful businesses make employee engagement a central component of their business strategy.
+But how can you ensure your workers are actively engaged across multiple aspects of your business?
+Tony Lawless from Irish Life taught the important lesson of how to make even the most mundane topics engaging for employees.
+By reviewing and investing in the user experience of the Irish Life product line, massive increases in employee participation.

-This is an example of how incorporating design thinking into employee engagements can transform even the dullest of initiatives into high participation employee schemes.
+This shows how incorporating design thinking into employee engagements can transform even the dullest of initiatives into high participation employee schemes.
+And since highly engaged teams show 21% more profitability according to Gallop, injecting some creativity into employee programmes is a worthwhile initiative.

-Pro Tip: When trying to get employees to engage in programmes consider ‘Opt-Out’ versus ‘Opt-In’ as it can massively increase participation rates.
+Pro Tip: When trying to get employees to engage in programmes, consider ‘Opt-Out’ versus ‘Opt-In’ mechanisms.
+It can massively increase participation rates.

 6. Include People in Decisions

-Here is an obvious and simple thought that is just not considered enough; involve people in the decisions that affect them.
-No one was suggesting organisations ruled by the crowd, however, taking the time to at least gather and hear feedback from a cross-section of the organisation provides decision makers with important context and employees with a voice.
+Involve people in the decisions that affect them — an obvious and simple thought that is just not considered enough.
+This isn’t to suggest that organisations should be ruled by the crowd.
+But by taking the time to at least gather and hear feedback from a cross-section of the organisation, decision makers are supplied with useful context and importantly, employees are provided with a voice.

-Often by simply asking employees what they want you can achieve very easy quick wins.
+Often by simply asking employees what they want, you can achieve very easy quick wins.
+Co-creation generates greater buy-in and the majority think so too — 89% of HR leaders agree that check-ins and ongoing peer-feedback are vital for successful outcomes.